Rakib3103/Youtube-Video-with-PiP/README.md

  * Make sure you have installed the Extension (Live Server).
  * Right Click on your mouse and click on Open with Live server.
  * Done!
 The assignment is visual and functional.

 N.B: I could've added the routing/hosting via PhP or React but as It wasn't mentioned in the question, I skipped it for ensuring testing friendliness.

+If you want to test if the PiP window is dragable or not.
+Make sure you are dragging by clicking the *GREY* border of the window preview.